ykkim123/ykkim123.github.io/_posts/2020-08-12-Decision-Tree.md

    $$
    c_i
    $$
-    and diameter is
+    and radius is
    $$
    \underset{x\in S_{i}}{max}(d(c_i,x))
    $$
    .

 <br>
 The procedure of finding the nearest neighbor is identical to that of k-d tree.
 However, unlike k-d tree, a point may belong to multiple balls.
-In that case, the algorithm starts finding the nearest neighbor from the ball whose centroid is the closest to
+In that case, the algorithm starts finding the nearest neighbor from the ball whose centroid is closest to
 $$
 x_{t}
 $$